-Typically, the zero-turn lawnmower’s blade should be tight and secure enough to prevent it from moving independently.
+Typically, the zero-turn lawnmower’s blade should be tight and secure enough to prevent it from moving independently to avoid any untoward zero-turn radius mower accidents.
 The torque values highly depend on the type of blade equipped in your mower.
 You can always consult the specific unit’s manual for a more accurate specification.

 Now that you’re well-informed on why are lawn mower blades reverse threaded, maintaining your cutting tool won’t be too overwhelming.
 Troubleshooting mower issues may seem hard at first, but our team assures you that learning to handle these things single-handedly will make your lawn mowing journey more convenient and efficient.

 - Can You Use Drywall Anchors on a Ceiling? - December 2, 2022